glenfish/keyback-affiliate/src/pages/aff-terms.md

 All fees are exclusive of all taxes, charges, levies, assessments and other fees of any kind imposed on your involvement in this Agreement and shall be the responsibility of, and payable by you.

 We reserve the right to check and change commissions on the basis of orders actually paid, the notification e-mail or tracked sale is not understood as a confirmed commission until NET30.
 Every payment will be verified based on real transactions and tracked sales and commissions may by updated manually to reflect orders both successful, cancelled, refunded and fraudulent.
-In order for a valid sale to be paid a comission the customer must remain active and not cancel or chargeback within 30 days from the end of the month the sale was made.
+In order for a valid sale to be paid a commission the customer must remain active and not cancel or chargeback within 30 days from the end of the month the sale was made.

 ## Customer Definition